cirosantilli/linux-kernel-module-cheat/README.md

 - run forever in a loop or long sleep
 - `poweroff` the machine

-### BusyBox init is fine, but networking gets on my nerves
+### BusyBox init is fine, but networking timeout gets on my nerves

-I know right?
+I know, right?

 Add this line to `rootfs_post_build_script`: